-At the same time, that’s what makes this such a valuable writing opportunity to Barefoot Writers.
+At the same time, that’s what makes writing e-newsletters such a valuable opportunity to Barefoot Writers.
 Anybody can send out an email newsletter, but people are tired of reading self-promotional, “act-now” messages.
 They want something they can learn from, read enthusiastically, and enjoy over the long-term.

 So if short projects suit your writing style, each one offers the opportunity to write something that’s fun, quick, and often creative.

 But it gets better…